-Most screens have a 60Hz refresh rate which means that you can only see up to 60 FPS, but this laptop’s monitor is four times that.
+Most laptop displays have a 60Hz refresh rate which means that you can only see up to 60 frames per second, but this laptop’s monitor is four times that!

 It also packs a whopping terabyte of SSD storage.
 It is a lot of storage for all your games and files.
 Being able to store everything without worrying about running out of storage is great.

 The laptop has around 5 hours of battery life.
-Usually, gaming laptops have sub-par battery lives, but this laptop has one that is exceptional.
+Usually, gaming laptops have sub-par battery life, but this laptop has exceptional battery performance.

-Asus ROG Zephyrus M (2nd best choice – Amazing gaming machine that can handle games on highest settings)
+3. Asus ROG Zephyrus M (3rd best choice – Amazing thin and light gaming laptop that can handle games on highest settings)